-GEOLOGY AND RESOURCES
+GEOLOGY AND MINERAL RESOURCE CONCLUSIONS

-RPA estimated Mineral Resources on the Foxtrot deposit using drill hole data available from two phases of drilling, as of September 30, 2011.
 The Mineral Resource estimate uses a cut-off grade of 130 ppm dysprosium.
-This reporting cut-off grade, which corresponds to 150 ppm for the oxide form, $Dy_2O_3$ , produces a Net Smelter Return (NSR) value considerably higher than the anticipated cost of mining and processing ore.
-Even with changes and uncertainties in the metal prices, recoveries and costs, material with more than 130 ppm Dy meets the requirement of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards: that Mineral Resources have a reasonable prospect of economic extraction.
+This reporting cut-off grade, which corresponds to 150 ppm for the oxide form, $Dy_2O_3$ , produces a Net Smelter Return (NSR) value considerably higher than the anticipated cost of mining and processing.
+RPA considers that material with more than 130 ppm Dy meets the requirement of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards that Mineral Resources have a reasonable prospect of economic extraction.

-Indicated Mineral Resources are estimated to total 3.41 Mt at 0.89% TREE (or 1.07% Total Rare Earth Oxides (TREO)), and Inferred Mineral Resources are estimated to total 5.85 Mt at 0.80% TREE (or 0.96% TREO).
+Indicated Mineral Resources are estimated to total 9.23 Mt at 0.88% TREE (Total Rare Earth Elements) (or 1.07% TREO), and Inferred Mineral Resources are estimated to total 5.17 Mt at 0.77% TREE (or 0.93% TREO).